marquesarthur/cronicas-rpg/class_cleric_witch_doctor.md

 ## Bad Voodoo

-When you choose this domain at **1st level**, any cleric spells you cast that deal necrotic or poison damage ignore a creature's resistance to that damage type.
+<i class="ra ra-cut-palm"></i> When you choose this domain at **1st level**, any cleric spells you cast that deal necrotic or poison damage ignore a creature's resistance to that damage type.

 Your domain also grants you the power to **hex** a hostile creature.
 When you or an ally are attacked by a creature within 30 feet of you that you can see, you can use your reaction to impose disadvantage on the attack roll, causing specters and creatures from the shadowfell to haunt the attacker.
 An attacker that can't be frightened is immune to this feature.
 You can use this feature a number of times equal to your Wisdom modifier (a minimum of once).
 You regain all expended uses when you finish a long rest.